inducer/meshmode/doc/interop.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users wishing to interact with :mod:`meshmode` from :mod:`firedrake` will primarily interact with the :class:`~meshmode.interop.firedrake.connection.FromFiredrakeConnection` and :class:`~meshmode.interop.firedrake.connection.FromBoundaryFiredrakeConnection` classes, while users wishing to interact with :mod:`firedrake` from :mod:`meshmode` will use the :class:`~meshmode.interop.firedrake.connection.ToFiredrakeConnection` class.
+Users wishing to interact with :mod:`meshmode` from :mod:`firedrake` will create a :class:`~meshmode.interop.firedrake.connection.FiredrakeConnection` using :func:`~meshmode.interop.firedrake.connection.build_connection_from_firedrake`, while users wishing to interact with :mod:`firedrake` from :mod:`meshmode` will use will create a :class:`~meshmode.interop.firedrake.connection.FiredrakeConnection` using :func:`~meshmode.interop.firedrake.connection.build_connection_to_firedrake`. the :class:`~meshmode.interop.firedrake.connection.ToFiredrakeConnection` class.
-All of these classes inherit from the :class:`~meshmode.interop.firedrake.connection.FiredrakeConnection` class, which provides the interface.
 It is not recommended to create a :class:`~meshmode.interop.firedrake.connection.FiredrakeConnection` directly.